asechiho/integration-testng/README.md

     }
 }
 ```
-Add model adapter for create test model with implement TestTrackingModelAdapter interface.
+**Then**: add model adapter for create test model with implement TestTrackingModelAdapter interface.
 For example: EmptyResultAdapter (used if test.tracking.use
  = false)
 ```java
 public class EmptyModelAdapter implements TestTrackingModelAdapter {